 8. Barring national or public security concerns by the appropriate authorities; and if needed, a court at the appropriate level: city, county or state may issue a subpoena or subpoenas for court records, legal evidence or any public information confirmed by established standards as acceptable legal evidence under oath.

 +a.
 This informational evidence shall be released in a timely manner to a Debate Moderator — who shall determine if said legal evidence is germane to a given debate.
-Timely manner shall be a maximum of 30 days before a Public Forum Debate, aka, a Fare Court proceeding and be made available for the inspection of interested parties or the public at large and shall be released into the public domain only after the actual debate.
+Timely manner shall be a maximum of 30 days before a Public Forum Debate, aka, a Fare Court proceeding and be made available for the inspection of either pro or con parties only and shall be released into the public domain only after the actual debate.

 +b.
 The intent of keeping this legal evidence from an opposing side or any interested party until after an actual debate, is to add strength or weakness to a given debate pro or con argument and therefore help voters decide through their individual experience, strength and hope how they are moved to vote.

 1. Fare Court, aka, Public Forum Debates proclaim the multifaceted, multilevel civil value of legally compelled, intellectually reliable information which is the hallmark standard of true reform.

 Presented through this Forum of pro or con evidence in consideration of any socio/economic issue, it shall be required in all candidate, initiative matters and legislative demands brought before the Electorate at any governing level within California.